WebFiori/docs/ui-package.md

 The library consist of many classes which represents different types of HTML elements.
 All classes are children of the class [`HTMLNode`](https://webfiori.com/docs/webfiori/ui/HTMLNode).
 This class basically can be used to represent any HTML or XML tag.
 The developer can extend this class and create his own custom HTML elements.

 ### The class `HTMLDoc`
+This class represents HTML document.
+It can be used to build the DOM of the web page and modify it directly inside PHP.